welovemedia/ffmate-docs/docs/tasks.md

 If a task has failed or been canceled, FFmate allows you to restart it without needing to resubmit the job manually.

-To restart a task, send a `PATCH` request:
+To restart a task, send a `PATCH` request to the FFmate API by including the task's `ID` in the path:

 ```sh
 curl -X 'PATCH' \